 However, according to certain common law marriage laws and cases in the past, certain counties in California will recognize a common law marriage.
 California does not require standard marriage requirements for such a union, and in fact, recognition of a common law marriage in CA is usually reached through a loophole.

 Common Law Marriage “Laws” in California

-Although there are no official common law marriage laws in CA, there are two ways a couple can have the state recognize the marriage: signing power of attorney papers while in the relationship, or contracting the common law matrimony in a state and district that recognized such a union.
+Although there are no official common law marriage laws in CA, there are two ways a couple can have the state recognize the marriage: signing a power of attorney papers while in the relationship or contracting the common law matrimony in a state and district that recognized such a union.

 • the two parties actually cohabitated in an out of state jurisdiction

 • the out of state jurisdiction had established common law marriage requirements

 • the date of actually declaring the specific type of marriage can be established by the court

 • if no common law marriage laws exist within the other jurisdiction, the court must determine if taking a Marvin Action is appropriate in a “divorce” or separation proceeding

 If two couples want the state of California to recognize their common law marriage in an out of state jurisdiction, the two couples are usually advised to form an agreement or Marvin Action before officially declaring the common law marriage.
 Two couples will normally establish a durable power of attorney and medical power of attorney with the help of a qualified legal professional.